 Strengths: Exceptional full-body anatomy, superb fabric detail, consistent on complex prompts.

-Weakness: Very specific facial features (freckles in exact patterns, particular eye shapes) still require multiple generations.
+Weakness: Very specific facial features still require multiple generations.

 Strengths: Best in class for environment rendering, highly customizable.

-Weakness: Slightly softer on facial detail than the Flux family without fine-tuning.
+Weakness: Slightly softer on facial detail than the newer models without fine-tuning.

 Overall Score: 8.3/10